DybekK/express-api/README.md

 -  Add configuration for different .env files like .env.test or .env.local
 - Write more tests which would cover negative responses
 - Normally I use Nest.js as a backend framework but due to the type of task I decided to use express
-- I know that I should have decoded the answers in tests and check if the keys are correct with passphrase, but I'm not very familiar with encryption
+- I know that I should have decoded the results in tests and check if the keys are correct with passphrase, but I'm not very familiar with encryption